pingcap/tidb-dev-guide/src/understand-tidb/the-lifecycle-of-a-statement.md

-# The Lifecycle of a Statement
+# The Life cycle of a Statement

 ## MySQL protocol package with command and statement string